 According to Tim Fisher with Lifewire, the difference between 4G and 5G is that 5G has the room to operate through radio frequencies unencumbered by billions of connected devices.

 5G smart grids will enable an uninterrupted data stream that transmits safely despite “interference, obstacles and network congestion,” according to Business Insider.

 A fine-tuned smart grid operation on a 5G network can bring the following benefits to consumers and utilities:

 Industries are awaiting the network rollout of Rel 17, expected in 2023-24, as the enabler of 5G massive IoT (i.e., large LPWAN industrial sensor deployments, including smart meters and smart grid sensor nets).
 As previously mentioned, 3GPP is already concluding Rel 18 (5G-A) for 2024.

 3GPP is still evaluating proposals from industry leaders and has yet to define specific specifications.
 Here’s a summary of some proposed innovations:

 Are you ready to reach your 5G potential?

-With over 22 years of experience in IoT technology and solutions, Telit has a proven track record of contributing to the smart metering solutions industry worldwide.
+With over 22 years of experience in IoT technology and solutions, We have a proven track record of contributing to the smart metering solutions industry worldwide.
 Start innovating or upgrading your cellular-connected and smart grid device portfolio cost-effectively.
-Telit makes it easy to get it done.
-Our IoT experts will help you find the right cellular LPWA and 5G modules and custom IoT data plan for your needs.
+We make it easy to get it done.
+Our IoT experts will help you find the right cellular LPWA and 5G modules and custom IoT data plans for your needs.